mykefon/cheatsheets-/git_cli.md

+## Git Cli

-## git init: initializes a new Git repository
+git init: initializes a new Git repository

 git clone [repository]: clones a remote repository to your local machine